Lot (biblical person): Religious views

-Jewish view
+Jewish views

+There are parallels between the narrative about Lot's visitors in Genesis 19 and the crime of the men of Gibeah recorded in Judges 19:11-30.

+Leviticus 20:23 affirms that the people of Israel were not to adopt the practices of the nations in whose land they settled, which included (at Leviticus 20:13) where "a man lies with a male as he lies with a woman", as the men of Sodom proposed to do with Lot's visitors.
+Josephus suggests that the visitors were "young men ... of beautiful countenances, and this to an extraordinary degree", to whom the Sodomites were lustily attracted.

 In the Bereshith of the Torah, Lot is first mentioned at the end of the weekly reading portion, Parashat Noach.
 The weekly reading portions that follow, concerning all of the accounts of Lot's life, are read in the Parashat Lekh Lekha and Parashat Vayera.
 In the Midrash, a number of additional stories concerning Lot are present, not found in the Tanakh, as follows: